redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 Fortunately in our case, there is a simple workaround.

-The host environment reads the file and writes the data to shared memory ***in network order***.
+The host environment writes the file data to shared memory ***in network order***.
-The file is then processed in 64-byte chunks, where each chunk is copied to the start of a 512-byte message digest.
+The file is then divided into 64-byte chunks, where each chunk forms the seed value at the start of the next 512-byte message digest.

-All we need to do is swap the endianness of the data each time we copy a 64-byte chunk to the message digest.
+All we need to do is this:

+* Treat the data in this 64-byte chunk as if it were 16 `i32` values
+* Swap the endianness of each `i32` value
+* Write the swapped `i32` values to the start of the message digest

 After that, we no longer need to care about endianness because the data will always appear on the stack in the correct byte order.

 Finally, after the hash has been generated, we need to generate a character string that swaps the bytes back into network order.